huntforhomesaz/cleanout2closing-site/content/service-areas/service-areas.md

 ---

-## Step 4 â€“ When I am not the right fit
+## Step 4 — When I am not the right fit

 Being clear about fit is important for everyone involved.
 I am usually **not** the right option when: